 The Wrong Beneficiaries Receive Part of Your Estate

-Even if your financial planner helped create an estate plan for you, or if you did it yourself, you have to keep it current.
+Even if your cfp helped create an estate plan for you, or if you did it yourself, you have to keep it current.

 Things change.
 Divorce, early death, a child falling into trouble and deemed not responsible enough to handle receiving a large sum from you without conditions – these things happen all the time.

 What’s Required to Become a Certified Financial Planner?

 If you’re curious how a cfp, financial advisor or wealth manager becomes a certified financial planner, you’ll get a quick overview here and in the next section about the exams they have to take.
 They have to prepare for higher education from cfp board of standards inc.